rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex3.md

 # Exercise 3:Generate SMI maps of the counties of interest for the selected dates
 Developing Exercise SMI maps...

-In this section you will produce 4 maps that reflect the SMI for the counties of interest for the 16th of May, June, July and August in 2017.
+In this section you will produce four maps that reflect the SMI for the counties of interest for the **16th of May, June, July and August in 2017**.
 Pay special attention at the strong differences of SMI for the counties of Olpe and Hochsauerlankreis during the first two months of the study. what makes them so different from the last two months?
-Why is Hochsauerlankreis less affected in terms of SMI in comparison to the other 12 counties?
+Why is Hochsauerlankreis less affected in terms of SMI in comparison to the other twelve counties?
 Use the knoledge gained from the other exercises to find your explanations and guide your discussion.

 ### Load the vector layers corresponding to the counties of interest